metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 5. [Highlight Dodgy Characters][extension gremlins]

-    Helps to detect bad chars aka. gremlins, which cause issues such as unable to save file in UTF-8 format
+    Helps to detect gremlins (bad chars), which cause issues such as unable to save file in UTF-8 format

 6. [Bookmarks][extension bookmarks]

-    Helps you to bookmark various places in project to easily navigate back and forth.
+    Helps you to bookmark various places in code to easily navigate various choke points.

 7. [Rainbow CSV][extension csv]